 I’ve done it.
-I’ve signed up to cycle 100 miles on July 30th in aid of the UK breast cancer research charity, Breast Cancer Now.
+It's February and I’ve signed up to cycle 100 miles on July 30th in aid of the UK breast cancer research charity, Breast Cancer Now.

 I’d applied for a place on the “Prudential Ride London-Surrey 100” via the public ballot.
 I have a good few friends who’ve done this ride in the past and I really fancied giving it a go.
 It’s been described as “cycling’s version of the London Marathon”.
 I was adamant, though, that I’d only do it if I got a place in the ballot.
 I found out earlier this month I didn’t get one.

 There were two reasons I didn’t want to do the ride for charity.
 First, I’m less than a year out of treatment for breast cancer – my one-year anniversary of finishing my hospital-based treatments is on February 26th – and I wouldn’t want people to sponsor me because they felt sorry for me or because they somehow felt obliged to.
 Second, I felt it was too soon emotionally.
 I’ve been doing pretty well at “moving on”.
-The fact that this is my first blog post in two months is evidence of that.
 The fear that my cancer will come back one day and ultimately finish me off still lurks there in the background, but I’m managing things well at the moment and I’m in a good place on that front.
 There are hundreds of worthy causes out there but I knew that if I did the ride for charity, I’d have to do it for an organisation that focused on breast cancer research.
 That, I felt, would plunge me right back into a world that I’m working hard to move on from.

 But then the other night I was flicking through the magazine the ride organisers send out with the letter telling you that you haven’t secured a place in the ballot.
 The magazine contains page after page of ads from charities looking for people to ride for them and raise lots of sponsorship money.
 I came across an ad for Breast Cancer Now and, as I read it, I realised this isn’t just about me.
 It’s about the nearly 11,500 women and the several dozen men who die from terminal or secondary breast cancer in the UK every year and their families and friends.
 It’s about the women with secondary breast cancer from around the world that I’ve met on social media who are trying to change things so they get better treatments and care and who are advocating for more research to be done so that sometime in the not too distant future, secondary breast cancer will no longer be the killer disease it is today.
 And it’s about the scientists who are working to understand how and why breast cancer spreads, how it can be treated and what needs to be done in order to stop it becoming resistant to treatments.